-Now, I appreciate that few of you will have much use for this app, but it’s too cool to not throw a few words up here about.
+Now, I appreciate that few of you will have much use for this app, but it’s too cool to not throw a few words up about it.

-It’s called Gkill and it’s an interactive command-line process killer for Windows, macOS and Linux.
+It’s called Gkill and it’s an interactive command-line process killer for Windows, macOS and (hurrah) Linux.

 The app is written in Go, and lets you quickly filter through and kill running tasks and processes using your keyboard.